How Do Prop Trading Firms Work?

 This model is suitable for skilled traders with diverse technical expertise and effective trading strategies who wish to leverage larger capital to maximize profits.

-Characteristics of a Prop Trading Firm
+Characteristics of a prop trading firm:

 To better grasp how prop firms work, it is essential to look at their key characteristics, from profit-sharing to risk management policies.